ARPOISE/ARpoise/php/dir/README.md

 ===More information===
   * http://www.surfnet.nl/en The home of the creator of PorPOISe
   * http://teknograd.wordpress.com/2009/10/19/augmented-reality-create-your-own-layar-layer/ An explanation on how to build the most minimal of Layar servers.
 Very useful to get started
-  * http://layar.com/ is, of course, the reason this project exists
+  * http://layar.com/ wa the target platform for this project was developed (defunct since 2019)